sugarme/gotch/README.md

 - [x] Load pretrained Pytorch models and run inference
 - [x] Pure Go APIs to build and train neural network models with both CPU and GPU support
 - [x] Most recent image models
+- [ ] NLP Language models - [Transformer](https://github.com/sugarme/transformer) in separate package built with GoTch and [pure Go Tokenizer](https://github.com/sugarme/tokenizer).

+GoTch is in active development mode and may have API breaking changes.
+Feel free to pull request, report issues or discuss any concerns.
+All contributions are welcome.

 ## Dependencies